mshahmirkhan/TIC-TAC-TOC/README.md

-# TIC-TAC-TOC
+# TIC-TAC-TOE

-This web game for multiple user.This game apply all the tic tac toc rules .
+This web game for multiple user.This game apply all the tic tac toe rules .

 This program also show the scoures with beautiful GUI.